Programmable ROM

+PROMs are manufactured blank and, depending on the technology, can be programmed at the wafer, final test, or system stage.
+Blank PROM chips are programmed by plugging them into a device called a PROM programmer.
+A typical PROM device has an array of memory cells.
+The bipolar transistors in the cells have an emitter that is connected to a fuse called a polyfuse.
+To program a PROM is to strategically blow the polyfuses.

 History

 The PROM was invented in 1956 by Wen Tsing Chow, working for the Arma Division of the American Bosch Arma Corporation in Garden City, New York.
 The invention was conceived at the request of the United States Air Force to come up with a more flexible and secure way of storing the targeting constants in the Atlas E/F ICBM's airborne digital computer.
 The patent and associated technology were held under secrecy order for several years while the Atlas E/F was the main operational missile of the United States ICBM force.
 The term burn, referring to the process of programming a PROM, is also in the original patent, as one of the original implementations was to literally burn the internal whiskers of diodes with a current overload to produce a circuit discontinuity.
 The first PROM programming machines were also developed by Arma engineers under Chow's direction and were located in Arma's Garden City lab and Air Force Strategic Air Command (SAC) headquarters.